 WebViewobjects).
 If you use Robo test to exercise apps that use other UI frameworks, including apps that use the Unity game engine, the test may exit without exploring beyond the first screen.

 - Sign-in Captchas.
-Robo test cannot bypass sign-in screens that require additional user action beyond entering a Google account to sign in (such as completing a Captcha).
+Robo test cannot bypass sign-in screens that require additional user action beyond entering credentials to sign in (such as completing a Captcha).